Media critic. Invader of

 She paid $6,500 for the reduction and left Evans’s office incredibly relieved.
 “I went out on that street with my mother and jumped up and down saying: ‘I’m pregnant!
 I’m pregnant!’
 And then I went and bought baby clothes for the first time.”

 Today, her daughter is 2½ years old.
-Shelby intends to tell her about the reduction someday, to teach her that women have choices, even if they’re sometimes difficult.
+Jane intends to tell her about the reduction someday, to teach her that women have choices, even if they’re sometimes difficult.
 “I am the mother of a very demanding toddler,” she says.
 “I can’t imagine this times two, and not ever knowing if I’d have another person here to help me.
 This is what I can handle.
 I’m good with this.
 But that’s all.”

-What Shelby should tell her daughter when she’s of age to find out is how only some women have choices – those whose mothers decide to keep them, unlike Shelby, who didn’t want to bother with the details of which two of her girl triplets were aborted because she supposedly wanted to make it as “ethical” as possible in her mind.
+What Jane should tell her daughter when she’s of age to find out is how only some women have choices – those whose mothers decide to keep them, unlike Jane, who didn’t want to bother with the details of which two of her girl triplets were aborted because she supposedly wanted to make it as “ethical” as possible in her mind.
 In reality, she likely wanted to avoid direct responsiblity for making the decision as to which two of her developing, live babies were going to shrivel up and die inside her body by her doctor’s hand because of her “choice.”
 Doesn’t sound like she feels too guilty about it, does she?

 And here I thought – per pro-aborts – that the decision to terminate the life inside your body was such an “agonizing” one.